jaredraycoleman/Southaven/Session Recaps/Session 19 - The Verdant Reliquary.md

   by the Heart Tree.
 Armed with new cryptic answers and the Queen's charge, they prepared to enter the Grove of Twilight.
 ---
-The night began again in the familiar [[Scarlet Shield Tavern]], where the party finally had a moment to breathe. [[Bixby Wizzlethorpe]] presented them with a gift he'd meant to present to them when he arrived: a [[The Heroes of Southaven Painting|painting]] by [[Brenlan Kael]] capturing the group at [[Rusty's Tavern]] in [[Southaven]].
+The night began again in the familiar [[Scarlet Shield Tavern]], where the party finally had a moment to breathe. [[Bixby Wizzlethorpe]] presented them with a gift he'd meant to present to them when he arrived: a [[Heroes of Southaven Painting|painting]] by [[Brenlan Kael]] capturing the group at [[Rusty's Tavern]] in [[Southaven]].
 Meanwhile, the Thistles shared their newest research, pointing to three potential sites of [[Vel Seryn]].
 Scouts were dispatched toward the Blackridge Vaults, and the party retired for the night, awaiting the Queen's summons.

 In the morning, Bixby concocted cocktails from ingredients the party had gathered. [[Momeline Sweetwater|Momeline]]'s skin began to glow (beautiful but dangerous for stealth).
 The group sold their wares in the shopping district, where they saw Bixby commandeering a corner of Celine's Bakery, The Velvet Crust.